-- Basic information about the pupil and the specialist support that is being given. - A 'Needs and Abilities' section which gives a snapshot of the pupil.
+- Basic information about the pupil and the specialist support that is being given. - A 'Needs and Abilities' section which gives a snapshot of the pupil, outlining their strengths and areas of difficulty.
 This will be amended from time to time, as the needs of the pupil change.
 Class teachers, specialists, parents and pupils will have the opportunity to contribute to this section. - Targets.
 The class teacher, specialist, parents, Inclusion Lead and the pupil set the targets between them based on the needs of the pupil.
 These may be academic and/or behavioural. - Teaching strategies.
-This section shows how the targets may be met. - Outcomes.
+This section shows how the targets may be met. - Review.
 This section will be completed by the Inclusion Lead and class teachers before the review meeting, so that parents and pupils can see what progress has been made towards the targets.
-(Targets will not always be completely met.) - Access arrangements made for the pupil in class and in exams eg extra time, a scribe, use of a laptop, reader and/or rest breaks are at the bottom of the IOP in red. - Signatures from parents, pupils and the Inclusion Lead.
+(Targets will not always be completely met.) - Access arrangements made for the pupil in class and in exams eg extra time, a scribe, use of a laptop, reader and/or rest breaks are at the bottom of the IOP.

 The review will take place every term.
-Parents will be invited to a meeting chaired by the Inclusion Lead.
-The review will be completed and a new IOP will be drawn up, and issued to parents and all staff involved with the pupil.
+In some cases, parents will be invited to a meeting chaired by the Inclusion Lead.
+The review will be completed and a new IOP will be drawn up, and emailed to parents and all staff involved with the pupil.

-The IOP should be discussed with the pupil (the class teacher or learning support assistant will do this) so that he/she knows what should be achieved by the next set date, and what strategies he/she can use to achieve the target.
+Where appropriate, the IOP should be discussed with the pupil (the class teacher or learning support assistant will do this) so that he/she knows what should be achieved by the next set date, and what strategies he/she can use to achieve the target.
 If a pupil achieves these targets before the next set date the class teacher will amend the targets and set new targets after consultation with the pupil and Inclusion Lead.

-IOPs should be kept in the blue folders on the teacher's desk, so that they are constantly mindful of the needs of each pupil.
-However, they should be locked away at night.
+IOPs are kept on the T drive under Inclusion, Pupil Files.
+All other relevant documentation, including professional reports, are also kept in these folders.
 The class teacher should ensure that every member of staff working with the pupil is also aware of the pupil's needs.